GoBooth/seedbox/README.md

    The front-end proxies `/api` requests to `http://localhost:5001` by default.
 Set `VITE_API_BASE_URL` in `frontend/.env` if you deploy the back-end elsewhere.

-   > ✅  Select one or more providers in the "Generation settings" panel to compare outputs from Replicate and fal.ai with the same prompt.
+   > ✅  Select one or more providers in the "Generation settings" panel to compare outputs from Replicate, fal.ai, and Nano Banana with the same prompt.

    > ✅  Want to sanity-check your Replicate token?
 With the server running, open `http://localhost:5001/demo` for a lightweight UI that posts the quickstart prompt straight to the API.